DoubleNemesis/Death-in-the-City/totb/README.md

-check i did it: scroll to top on vocab complete and update message door...scroll to bottom on load looks better REMOVE???? cat next to codebox
+check i did it: scroll to top on vocab complete and update message door...scroll to bottom on load looks better REMOVE???? cat next to codebox does every door need pop up? no...so state and context restyle rolex receipt and do alt texts!

     css / images
 css trial backgrounds size shape etc so bin looks good